 The question should always be, do we have a service that meets a specific demographic’s ancestral research needs?
 In other words, looking at your genealogy service through their eyes, and honestly assessing what their experience of such a service will be.

-Diversity, in this instance, is about recognizing difference in genealogical experiences.
+Diversity, in this instance, is about recognizing differences in genealogical experiences.
 Plus looking at, and experiencing, the genealogy journey not from the service provider’s lens of its genealogy experience – but through the lenses of its diverse customer base.
 In this instance, I feel certain there are black genealogists, and black genealogy project founders, who would be only too pleased to act as consultants for the big genealogy services.
 All these companies need do is reach out, and ask.